oasis-tcs/csaf/csaf_2.0/prose/csaf-v2-editor-draft.md

       }
     }

-If a part of a serial number of the component to identify is given it SHOULD begin with the first character of the serial number and stop at any point.
+If a part of a serial number of the component to identify is given, it SHOULD begin with the first character of the serial number and stop at any point.
 Characters which should not be matched MUST be replaced by either `?` (for a single character) or `*` (for zero or more characters).
 Two `*` MUST NOT follow each other.